 After developing a semi-romantic relationship with Galadriel and effectively tricking everyone, he was actually revealed to be Sauron (aka Morgoth‘s servant and the new big bad of Middle-earth) in disguise, gasp.
 In Tolkien’s writing, Halbrand never existed.
-Instead, the Dark Lord disguised himself as an elf named Annatar – so needless to say; this character reveal was a shock to everyone.
+Instead, the Dark Lord disguised himself as an elf named Annatar – needless to say, this character reveal was a shock to everyone.

 Halbrand makes our list because he is full of potential.
-With Sauron heading to Mordor, set to build his Orc army and more Rings of Power, he is the most exciting character on the Amazon series, period.
+With Sauron heading to Mordor, set to build his Orc army and more Rings of Power, he is the most exciting character in the Amazon series, period.

 When it comes to level-headed diplomats, the half-elf Elrond is unbeatable.
 Elrond, the follower of Gil-Galad, has proven himself to be full of integrity, respect and wisdom despite his young age…well, young in elven terms, I mean, anyway.

 Like Galadriel, The Rings of Power shows us a very different version of the character to the one we see in Jackson’s fantasy movies.
-Here Elrond isn’t the Lord of Rivendell.
+Here, Elrond isn’t the Lord of Rivendell.
 Instead, he is a humble apprentice, following the commands of others.
 But, that doesn’t stop him from breaking the rules – especially when his best friend Durin is involved.

 Without Elrond and Durin’s friendship, the elves and Middle-earth would have been doomed.
-Let’s be honest; if we didn’t have Elrond’s stellar people (or should we say Dwarve) skills, Mithril would still be hidden in the mountains.
+Let’s be honest, if we didn’t have Elrond’s stellar people (or should we say Dwarve) skills, Mithril would still be hidden in the mountains.
 As you can see, the character is already impressive, despite his inexperience, and in the future seasons of the show, Elrond will undoubtedly continue to amaze us all.

 The biggest question mark of The Rings of Power so far has been The Stranger.
 A powerful ‘man’ who literally fell from the sky, The Stranger entered the show with a bang and has already proven himself to be a major power player every time he is on screen.

-The saying, behind every great man, is a great woman also extends to Dwarves.
+The saying ‘behind every great man, is a great woman’ also extends to Dwarves.
 Disa is an undeniable powerhouse who, despite her limited screen time in Rings of Power season 1, has proven herself to be irreplaceable to the Dwarven Kingdom of Khazad-dûm.

 The wife of Prince Durin IV, Disa, is often seen setting her husband on the right track, supporting his belief and desire for change, and is also an impressive mountain expert in her own right.
 Whether it is singing to the mountain, knowing the ins and outs of mining, and respecting minerals, Disa is a picture-perfect Dwarve (minus the beard) and the ideal princess in general.